anlisa1/CreditCardCapstone/readme.md

  Anlisa TD ->  fix add course button, different color (form and modules cret\ation first)
                also form and module -> get ready
                (ask wright) 3. add module function (working on ck editor so far)
-               1. mark as done function //
+               1. mark as done function // not applied // function tested in blogs
                2. accounatbility and progress of module progression, progress bar of thermometer

 Anlisa -> some notes to recall